CompGenomeLab/brendo/README.md

 ## Contents <a name="repocontents"></a>

 This repository contains scripts required to reproduce the analysis, as well as code required to run Brendo locally / set up a copy of Brendo.
 See the subdirectories for detailed instructions.
-For a deployed version of Brendo, click [here](brendo.sabanciuniv.edu).
+For a deployed version of Brendo, click <a href="https://brendo.sabanciuniv.edu" target="_blank"> here </a>.

 ###  Directory Structure <a name="dirstructure"></a>
 ```bash